 • Would you like to feel more confident or empowered when you take part in physical activites?

-• Would you like to take part in movement sessions in a small and private group?
+• Would you like to take part in movement sessions from the comfort of your own home?

 • Would you like to work with a plus size instructor who understands the experience of exercise in a bigger body?